SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Engagement with Major Trade Associations on Climate Policy

-• Business Roundtable: The Business Roundtable advocates for public policy that promotes the U.S. economy and expanded opportunities for Americans.
-Walmart President and CEO Doug McMillon served as Business Roundtable’s Chairman in 2020-2021.
+• Business Roundtable: Business Roundtable promotes the U.S. economy and expanded opportunities for Americans through sound public policies.
 We have endorsed Business Roundtable’s call for a U.S. national climate policy solution to reduce U.S.-based emissions by at least 80% by 2050 through a market-based mechanism that includes a price on carbon.
-Walmart worked with Business Roundtable on its statement expressing support for the climate provisions in Build Back Better and to craft a global statement on climate action that was endorsed by business groups in Australia, Canada, the European Union and Mexico.
+Walmart worked with Business Roundtable on its statement expressing support for the climate provisions in the Inflation Reduction Act and to craft a global statement on climate action that was endorsed by business groups in Canada, Mexico, the European Union and Australia.

-• Retail Industry Leaders Association: The Retail Industry Leaders Association (RILA) brings together the nation’s leading retailers to advance the industry through public policy advocacy and operational excellence and innovation.
-In April 2021, RILA released a set of climate priorities that summarize the member perspective and considerations on greenhouse gas emission reduction strategies and categories that closely intersect with the industry operations and that receive policy attention at the state and federal level.
+• Retail Industry Leaders Association: The Retail Industry Leaders Association brings together the nation’s leading retailers to advance the industry through public policy advocacy, operational excellence and innovation.
+In April 2021, RILA released a set of climate priorities that summarized the member perspective and considerations on greenhouse gas emission reduction strategies and categories that receive policy attention at the state and federal levels.
 Walmart provided insights to RILA to help develop this report and supported its release.
-In February 2022, RILA released its Retail Climate Action Blueprint, which provides guidance applicable to retail organizations’ climate action strategies.
+In January 2022, RILA released its Retail Climate Action Blueprint, which provides guidance applicable to retail organizations’ climate action strategies.
 Walmart provided feedback on the Blueprint and was quoted in the press release announcing its release.

 • Business at OECD: Recognized as the voice of business at the Organization for Economic Cooperation and Development (OECD), Business at OECD (BIAC) conveys business perspectives and expertise to policymakers on a range of economic and policy issues.
-Walmart is a Vice Chair of the Environment and Energy Policy Group, which helps OECD guide member governments to design and implement evidence-based policies that address environmental challenges and promote green growth.
+Walmart is a Vice Chair of the Environment and Energy Committee, which helps OECD guide member governments to design and implement evidence-based policies that address environmental challenges and promote green growth.
 BIAC has provided feedback to the OECD in support of international discussions on climate, including the UN Framework Convention on Climate Change (UNFCCC), the G7 and the G20.
-The group has also provided feedback on how governments can best align economic stimulus measures related to COVID-19 with ambitions on climate change.

 Multi-Stakeholder Coalitions